cocode/TrekBASIC/README.txt

 2 sounds like more fun

 TODO on interpreter.
+0. Need tuples for function calls FNA(x,y,z) and array subscripts A(1,2,3) 0.0 Note that these subscripts can be expressions.
+    1. Current function and array code only works for single, literal values.
 1. Should probably split symbol table from executor.
 It would cut circular references.
 DONE
 2. Expressions will probably be the hardest
     a.
 Expression evaulation DONE